 - This 2024 revision of the 2016 SWAB/NVALT CAP guidelines focuses on new data in the fields of CAP imaging techniques, laboratory based diagnostic tests, duration of antibiotic treatment, the role of adjunctive corticosteroids, the value of follow-up chest imaging after discharge and the short- and long-term sequelae of CAP. - In patients with suspected CAP, a chest X-ray (CXR) is recommended as primary radiographic imaging.
-In cases with high suspicion and inconclusive CXR, an additional low-dose chest CT is suggested, while lung ultrasound is currently not recommended as the primary imaging technique. - With regard to laboratory based diagnostics tests, the routine practice of obtaining sputum and blood cultures in adults with mild-to-moderately severe CAP is no longer recommended as standard, given their relatively low yield.
-The use of procalcitonin in the decision to start or withhold antibiotics in suspected CAP is also not recommended. - For adults with mild-to-moderate-severe CAP, a 5-day antibiotic treatment duration is recommended, for those with severe CAP a treatment duration of 5-7 days.
+In cases with high suspicion and inconclusive CXR, an additional low-dose chest CT is suggested.
+Lung ultrasound can be considered a suitable alternative to chest X-ray as the primary imaging technique in patients suspected of CAP, when performed by adequately skilled professionals and if potential logistical challenges are effectively managed - With regard to laboratory based diagnostics tests, the routine practice of obtaining sputum and blood cultures in adults with mild-to-moderately severe CAP is no longer recommended, given their relatively low yield.
+The use of procalcitonin in the decision to start or withhold antibiotics in suspected CAP is also not recommended. - For adults with mild-to-moderately severe CAP with good clinical response, a 5-day antibiotic treatment duration is recommended, and likewise for those with severe CAP.
 For Legionella CAP, consider 7-10 days if clinically responding; for Mycoplasma and Chlamydophila treated with doxycycline or a fluoroquinolone 7 days may suffice with a good clinical response.
 For CAP attributed to P. aeruginosa and S. aureus, a treatment duration of 7-14 days is suggested, based on disease severity and treatment response. - Corticosteroids are not recommended as adjunctive therapy for treatment of non-severe CAP.
 However, given the potential beneficial effect on length of hospital stay and 28-day mortality the use of corticosteroids is now recommended in patients with severe CAP who fulfill to the one of the following criteria: mechanical ventilation with PEEP > 5 cm water; high-flow oxygen with a FiO2 > 50% and PaO2:FiO2 ratio < 300; nonrebreathing mask with PaO2:FiO2 ratio < 300; PSI class V/CURB score 4 or 5 and the absence of relative contraindication (e.g. history suggesting aspiration, pneumonia caused by influenza). - After hospital discharge, routine use of follow-up chest imaging in adults with CAP who are improving after the start of antibiotic treatment is not recommended.
 In addition, it is now advised that discharge consultations should inform patients and family about the expected short-term sequelae of CAP such as fatigue, cough and dyspnoea in the first 4-6 weeks postdischarge.